iamsaswata/imdlib/docs/_build/html/_sources/Usage.rst.txt

 Processing
 ==========

-Getting the xarray object for further processing.
+Getting the xarray object for further processing:

 .. code-block:: python